vashika11/CODEGEM/README.md

 ## Deployment
 - Use Gunicorn for production: `gunicorn -k gevent app:app`
-- Deploy on Heroku, AWS, or Docker.
+- Deploy on Heroku, Render, AWS, or Docker.
 - Monitor uptime with tools like UptimeRobot.

 ## License